antonromanov1/qsearch/README.md

 # qsearch

-This project represents a search engine which consists of a multithreaded web crawler which is written in C++ and a handler of the crawled data.
+QSearch is a search engine which consists of a multithreaded web crawler, a handler of the crawled data and a tool for searching.

 I have edited the C++ gumbo wrapper (https://github.com/lazytiger/gumbo-query).